JoggAI-Tech/docs/api-reference/API Documentation/UsingAudioSourceasVoice.md

 #### Obtain the Signed URL

-Before uploading a file, you need to obtain a signed URL via an API request.&#x20;
+Before uploading a file, you need to obtain a signed URL via an API request.
 Here’s an example response:

 ```json